Gears of War 3: Gears of War 3 trike

-At the San Diego Comic-Con International Convention, Paul Jr. Designs aka "PJD", the company of Paul Teutul Jr. from the Discovery series American Chopper, revealed their commissioned Gears of War trike.
+At San Diego Comic-Con, Paul Jr. Designs aka "PJD", the company of Paul Teutul Jr. from the Discovery series American Chopper, revealed their commissioned Gears of War trike.
 Discovery episodes chronicled their efforts to build the trike, visits to Epic and them interpreting various merchandising and promotional material into the bike.
 The team from Epic was impressed and even mentioned the possibility of adding the trike to a future game in the series.